 Well, think of Evernote as a smart notebook.
 The more you give to Evernote, the more valuable it is to you.
 You add content as you would with a regular notebook: text, photos, sounds, links… but the very fact of adding content adds value.
 Through our own features such as the tags, the geolocalisation and the ones in the Evernote Market, as well as our integration with many other services suchs as IFTTT, Pocket or Liveminutes, Evernote leverages your contributions to your notebook and creates a virtual loop effortlessly.
 The goal is to help you make smart decisions, and remember what is relevant.
 Not just to host your daily content.

 Clear enough.
 How can it evolve?

-We relate ourselves to the 100 year old start up model, which is here to stay.
+We relate ourselves to the 100-year-old start-up model, which is here to stay.
 Things are just beginning.
 Within the next ten years, one of our focus will be on the Internet of Things, i.e. how the connected objects will make Evernote evolve.
-We are already seamlessly integrated with smart objects such as the Scanner Fujitsu, which connects to Evernote and LinkedIn to help you scan and organize your business cards.
+We are already seamlessly integrated with smart objects such as the Scanner Fujitsu, which connects to Evernote and LinkedIn to help you scan and organise your business cards.

 What is one of the main challenges Evernote is facing?